MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 Disabling fallback to older prottokoll was making its a braking thing for zigpy / bellows thats making the 6.7.x.x and newer relase not working with HA and OpenHab.

-Zigpy / bellows have getting v8 support and also some Zigbee2Mqtt fans are trying implenting EZSP in Z2M.
-[s-hadinger](https://github.com/s-hadinger) have it upp and running on Sonoff Zigbee Bridge with Tasmota and hi is woking to getting it working for 100%.
+Zigpy / bellows have start working on getting v8 support. [s-hadinger](https://github.com/s-hadinger) have it upp and running v8 exlusiv on Sonoff Zigbee Bridge with Tasmota and hi is woking on to getting it working for 100%.

 #### Zigbee EmberZNet: ver 6.6.4.0: